SONAR is the central hub for freight market analytics & forecasts.

 Across the board, SONAR offers the largest and most representative samples in the market.

-What do you mean by the world’s fastest freight market dashboard?
+What do you mean by the world’s fastest freight Forecasting dashboard?

 Much of the data in SONAR is based on what has happened in the market within the past 24 hours.
 This perspective gives SONAR its near-time view of market conditions from data sets generated by executed TMS and telematics activity.